vadimio/merge_subtitles/README.md

 Merge a list of subtitle files in a .srt or .vtt format based on a timestamp to make chat like txt file.

 # Warning
-Only the .VTT has been tests.
+Only the .VTT has been tested.
 I do not have .SRT transcriptions yet.
 Will update as soon as I am done

 # Usage
 ## usage: merge_srt.py [-h] [--log {debug,info,warning,error,critical}] [--merged_output MERGED_OUTPUT] [--neat] file_list [file_list ...]